kazesberger/100-days-of-clojure-code/r1-log.md

 #### thoughts / feelings

-hm, dont really like hackerrank as it requires you to get the stdout 100% correct while not displaying any feedback of what you didnt get right. but hackerrank seems to have other perks like some motivation providing special badges (30 days of code etc.)
+hm, dont really like that hackerrank requires you to get the stdout 100% correct while not displaying any feedback of what you didnt get right. but hackerrank seems to have other perks like some motivation providing special badges (30 days of code etc.)

 Task                                    | completed